Xposed-Modules-Repo/org.matrix.chromext/README.md

 ChromeXt adds a book icon in the page menu to enable reader (distiller) mode manually.

 This function is not available in `Brave` browser for unknown reason.

+### Export browser bookmarks

+Bookmarks can be exported in HTML format through the `Developer options` menu.

 ### AD Blocker solution